 Combine spices and rooibos tea in a mortar or bowl.
 Crush spices using a pestle or back of a wooden spoon to release fragrant and beneficial oils, as well as opening the cardamom pods.
 At this point, you can save this mixture in a tightly sealed container for later use.

 Two options to infuse:

 1. In a pinch, transfer spice mix to a cloth or metal mesh tea bag and place it inside a teacup.
 Also add the rooibos/black tea bag, if using.
 Boil water and pour over it, allowing it to infuse for about 5 minutes.
-Remove bag and add sweetner of choice and/or milk, if using;
+Remove bag and add sweetner of choice and/or plant milk, if using;

 2. Combine all ingredients in a saucepan and bring to a boil over high heat.
 Reduce heat to medium-low, partially cover pan and gently simmer for 10 minutes.
-Remove from heat, strain and add sweetner of choice and/or milk, if using.
+Remove from heat, strain and add sweetner of choice and/or plant milk, if using.

 Note: If using tea bags, add them to the saucepan after you remove it from heat and steep for 5 minutes, discarding them afterwards.